cube3power/atsd/rule-engine/control-flow.md

 @end{}
 ```

-The result of applying this template is the original text without text contained in branches that evaluated to `false`.
+The result of applying this template is the original text less any text contained in branches that evaluated to `false`.

 The following example adds the table with entity tags only for `nurswgvml007` entity.